Welcome to SHCC Psychiatry at the CWC

 Please visit the Student Health Care Center website for details on charges and billing.

 What if I will run out of medication before the appointment with my new psychiatry provider?

-You need to call your current psychiatrist and request a refill.
+You need to call your current psychiatry providerand request a refill.

-Will I be able to get medication for Attention Deficit Disorder?
+Will I be able to get medication for ADHD?

-It cannot be guaranteed that ADHD stimulant medication will be continued through Student Mental Health at UF.
-Strict policies are being put into place governing the dispensing of controlled substances through the University.
-We evaluate the need for ADHD stimulant medication based on the evidence provided from prior physicians who have treated and diagnosed the condition.
-Formal ADHD testing will need to have been done within the past three years and results will need to be reviewed.
-Copies of medical records, evidence from prior schools, and family member corroboration may also be required.
+For those questioning the possibility that they may have ADHD but have not ever been tested, we recommend beginning with a triage appointment.
+Often times, students who think they have concentration problems due to ADHD actually are experiencing underlying mood or anxiety issues.
+We evaluate the need for ADHD stimulant medication based on the evidence provided.
+We require several pieces of information prior to setting an appointment with a psychiatrist.
+Comprehensive neuropsychological testing for ADHD will need to have been done within the past three years.
+We can assist with testing referrals if needed.
+In addition, copies of ADHD medical records, compiled surveys from prior schools, and family member corroboration may also be required.
+Students seeking stimulant medication will need a recent physical exam and urine toxicology screen.
+Patients on stimulants will be subject to random toxicology screens.
 Please be aware that this could be a time consuming process and there may be some costs incurred.
-In addition, there may be instances where we will not be able to accommodate your case, but we will attempt to assist you in locating an appropriate community referral.
-For those questioning the possibility that they may have ADD/ADHD but have not ever been tested, we can make appropriate referrals at the time of triage.
-The Disability Resource Center offers additional services for those with ADD/ADHD concerns.
+Furthermore, there may be instances where we will not be able to accommodate your case, but we will attempt to assist you in locating an appropriate community referral.
+The Disability Resource Center offers additional services for those with ADHD concerns.